robert-walshh/tmdb-client-v1/README.md

 - See the *Cast List* within Movie Details.
 - See which *Providers* are hosting the movie to Stream, Buy or Rent in Ireland.
 - Added *Pagination* so multiple pages of results can be viewed for each category
+- *Watch List Page* to view all Upcoming Movies added to the Watch List

 ---